US FWS Charles H. Gilbert: 1968–1969

-Among other activities, Charles H. Gilbert during her 108th cruise (20 March–18 April 1968) again tested the relatiive effectiveness of nehu and threadfin shad as live bait while fishing for skipjack using pole-and-line methods.
+Among other activities, Charles H. Gilbert during her 108th cruise (20 March–18 April 1968) again tested the relative effectiveness of nehu and threadfin shad as live bait while fishing for skipjack using pole-and-line methods.
 She caught skipjack at four stations and skipjack, yellowfin, and kawakawa at one, bringing in 737 fish with threadfin shad and 740 with nehu, and experienced an average catch rate of 7.7 fish per minute with threadfin shad and 9.8 per minute with nehu.
 She used a 20-channel event recorder and automatic time-lapse photography equipment to record successfully catch data and skipjack abundance.
 Her 109th cruise (16 May–3 August 1968) was similar, and yielded similar results, embarked researchers reporting that there was no meaningful statistical difference in skipjack caught per minute between the use of nehu and that of threadfin shad.
 Using threadfin shad, she caught 1,286 tuna at a rate of 8.1 per minute with a total weight of 6726 lb, the fish averaging 5.2 lb in weight, while with nehu she caught 1,250 tuna at a rate of 9.8 per minute with a total weight of 9236 lb, the fish averaging 7.4 lb in weight.
 Observing the behavior of the bait fish, embarked scientists again noted that nehu descended at a steeper angle than threadfin shad, also seeing that threadfin shad did not dodge feeding tuna as vigorously as nehu and were more visible to the human eye than nehu from the vantage point of Charles H. Gilbert′s stern observation chamber.
-During the cruise, Charles H. Gilbert′s personnel also tested various transportation, handling, and acclimatization techniques for bait fish to improve the survival and use of bait, and collected specimens for researchers at the BCF's Honolulu laboratory, elsewhere in the United States, and in the United Kingdom.Charles H. Gilbert got underway on 21 August 1968 for her 110th cruise, again to test live bait.
+During the cruise, Charles H. Gilbert′s personnel also tested various transportation, handling, and acclimatization techniques for bait fish to improve the survival and use of bait, and collected specimens for researchers at the BCF's Honolulu laboratory, elsewhere in the United States, and in the United Kingdom.

+Charles H. Gilbert got underway on 21 August 1968 for her 110th cruise, again to test live bait.
 She again compared threadfin shad with nehu during pole-and-line fishing, achieving a success factor of 28.6 percent with threadfin shad and 44.4 percent with nehu.
 She also tested live big-scaled redfin as live bait, chumming them from fresh water and from brackish water made of a mix of 50 percent fresh water and 50 percent sea water without tuna present, her scientists determining that larger redfin dived more quickly and swam faster than smaller ones, but that there was no behavior difference between those chummed from fresh water and those chummed from brackish water and that in neither case did the redfim school.
 Another experiment involved physiologically altering the behavior of other bait fish — Mozambique tilapia and mosquito fish of the genera Gambusia, Limia, and Mollienesia — by dipping them for one second in hot water, cold water, a five-percent solution of acetic acid, or a five-percent solution of ammonium hydroxide.
-Researchers noted that only the acetic acid and ammonium hydroxide affected tilapia and mosqutio fish behavior; with no tuna present, both chemicals disrupted tilapia schooling completely and made the mosquito fish swim somewhat faster, while with tuna present, the tilapia and mosquito fish were eaten almost immediately and before observers could note any change in the bait fishes' behavior, except that mosquito fish treated with ammonium hydroxide also seemed to swim faster when tuna were present.
+Researchers noted that only the acetic acid and ammonium hydroxide affected tilapia and mosquito fish behavior; with no tuna present, both chemicals disrupted tilapia schooling completely and made the mosquito fish swim somewhat faster, while with tuna present, the tilapia and mosquito fish were eaten almost immediately and before observers could note any change in the bait fishes' behavior, except that mosquito fish treated with ammonium hydroxide also seemed to swim faster when tuna were present.
 Skipjack behavior remained unchanged regardless of whether the tilapia or mosquito fish were treated or untreated.
 Charles H. Gilbert returned to Kewalo Basin on 19 September 1968.